Updated on May 30, 2023

 Whether kids still recognize the Looney Tunes characters might be debatable.
 However, Warner Bros. has put effort into marketing the Looney Tunes again in recent years, with new spin-offs such as a 2021 “Space Jam” sequel.
-Bugs and company also have their own dedicated top-level category on HBO Max, and are prominently featured on the streaming service’s kids-only profiles.
+Bugs and company also have some presence on the Max (formerly HBO Max) streaming service, including the children’s section.
+(The Looney Tunes formerly had a top-tier category under HBO Max, but the 2023 Max revamp removed that.)
 So for now, I’ll still include the Looney Tunes here, even if kids might only know them as “those characters in that basketball movie.”

 I’ve written before about Scooby-Doo’s fame.
 However, I think he’s reached the point where he’s now near-universally recognizable.
 President Obama had a Scooby doll in a Christmas photo; there’s plenty of merchandising; Scooby now has a US postage stamp; and new spin-offs are made to this day.
-Scooby is also heavily advertised on HBO Max, with his own section in the Cartoon Network category.
-HBO Max’s kids-only profiles also prominently feature the Great Dane.
+Scooby is also heavily featured on Max.

 Even the cliches of the show have become famous, fueling countless parodies.

 While “The Simpsons” has clearly seen better days, it’s still the most famous cartoon from the 1990s.
 “The Simpsons” also has had a major impact in animation, including making adult-oriented animation popular.
 Disney also heavily promoted “The Simpsons” as part of their Fox buyout and Disney+ launch.